 Sunday 16th October 2016

-We made a return to Brimelow this week to extend the survey week carried out last time on the area near the duck pond.
+We made a return to Brimelow this week to extend the survey we carried out last time on the area near the duck pond.
 It’s quite rare to have a land owner, who is not only will to let you on his land, but is enthusiastic about what you are doing.
-So we are very appreciative of Roy Brandon, the farmer, always giving us full access to his fields (despite the presence of horses who showed great interest in our work).Our survey last time in this area had detected a large linear reading at a depth of between 50cm and 80cm on the east side.
+So we are very appreciative of Roy Brandon, the farmer, for always allowing us full access to his fields (despite the presence of horses who, as you can see, showed great interest in our work).Our survey last time in this area had detected a large linear reading at a depth of between 50cm and 80cm on the east side.
 It appeared to run roughly parallel to the projected line of the Roman road but a few metres away from it.
 We wanted to see if this feature continued or developed into something bigger.
 The results showed a continuation of the feature albeit with gaps.
 Roy has indicated that he is quite willing to let us excavate to determine what this feature represents.
-As the season is getting late, this will be arranged for next year.
+As the season is getting late, this will probably be arranged for next year.

 Sunday 28th May 2016

-This week we took the Ground Penetrating Radar equipment to Brimelow Farm to try our newly acquired geophysics skills on the area where we had discovered the Roman road in 2004.
-It may seem a futile exercise to use the machine on a site where we know there to be the remains of the road.
-It would, however, be very useful to know whether this technique is able to detect this type of feature in clay-soil conditions where we know resistivity proved totally ineffective.
-These conditions are generally detrimental to the GPR system as well, but maybe the stony surface of the road might provide a good target for the radar to reflect off.
+This week we took the Ground Penetrating Radar equipment (kindly loaned to us by Sygma Solutions) to Brimelow Farm.
+This was to try our newly acquired geophysics skills on the area where we had discovered the Roman road in 2004.
+It may seem a futile exercise to use the machine on a site where we already know there are the remains of the road.
+It would, however, be very useful to know whether this technique is able to detect this type of feature in clay-soil conditions where resistivity proved to be totally ineffective.
+These conditions are also generally detrimental to the GPR system, but maybe the stony surface of the road might provide a good target for the radar to reflect off.

 Our first surveys (a 10m x 10m and a 10m x 20m) on the site next to the duck pond did not reveal the shapes describe by the farmer.
 However it did show a large linear reading at a depth of between 50cm and 80cm which would be well worth investigating at some point in the future.